 Address: 1270 Vale Terrace Drive, Vista, CA 92084

-The beautiful Alta Vista Botanical Gardens feature over a dozen separate gardens each with its own unique theme and plant life.
+The beautiful Alta Vista Botanical Gardens feature over a dozen separate gardens, each with a unique theme and plant life.

 The Alta Vista Botanical Gardens is also home to the Children’s Garden.
 This lively garden expanse combines art, plant life, music, and interactive features to engage children of all ages as they learn about the world around them.

-After a day of exploration at the Alta Vista Gardens, enjoy the gift shop or take part in one of the activities at the Healing Garden Oasis.
+After a day of exploration at the Alta Vista Gardens, enjoy the gift shop or participate in one of the activities at the Healing Garden Oasis.
 This beautiful nature attraction in Vista is certain to delight all who visit!

 6. Vista Historical Society & Museum